mrmodise/senepe/README.md

 The project was generated using ``angular CLI``, as such, providing ``ng serve -o`` should compile the project and open ln.

+### State Management
+Although this is an overkill for such a small application ``:)``, state is managed with Redux (https://github.com/angular-redux/store).
+Currently, this is a Work-in-progress (WIP).

 ### Unit Tests
 ```ng test``` to execute all unit tests.
 Currently all 60+ tests should execute.